based on 7 nights inc. flights

 |The Jetty Grill||

 The Jetty Grill is an adult-only restaurant located adjacent to the beach.
-Grilled meats, fresh seafood, crisp salads and wines by the carafe are daily favorites at this casual venue overlooking the resort’s Jetty and Caribbean Sea.
+Grilled meats, fresh seafood, crisp salads and wines by the carafe are daily favourites at this casual venue overlooking the resort’s Jetty and Caribbean Sea.

 At an additional charge you can also go scuba diving, deep-sea fishing, water skiing and kite-surfing nearby.
 There are also two off-site 18 hole golf courses.